drmaize/ThermoAlign/README.md

 ================================================
 ### _Dependencies for ThermoAlign_

 ThermoAlign can be executed via Python on a local cluster independent of Docker.
 This requires installation of the following components.
 The versions listed are those distributed in the Docker container.
-Newer versions of these components have not been tested with ThermoAlign.
+Other versions of these components have not been tested.
 * Linux/Unix
 * <a href="http://python.org/">Python 2.7</a>
 * <a href="http://www.numpy.org/">NumPy 1.9.2</a>